waqarsaleem/Sudoku/README.md

 # Sudoku Solver

 This is a program to solve a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzle.
 The entire program is in the file `sudoku.py`.
+It is meant as a testbed for interested [Computer Science](https://habib.edu.pk/academics/sse/computer-science/) students at [Habib University](https://habib.edu.pk) to practice code collaboration and contribution to open source.

 To use the program,